-The Multicultural Center is responsible for providing support services and effective communication to commuter students to facilitate their success and connection to the Saint Anselm Community.
+The Center for Intercultural Learning and Inclusion is responsible for providing support services and effective communication to commuter students to facilitate their success and connection to the Saint Anselm Community.
 Programs and events are planned throughout the year to improve the experience of commuter students at Saint Anselm College.
-Commuters are encouraged to send questions, comments and.or concerns to Brian Georges, the Commuter Student Liaison at email@example.com
+Commuters are encouraged to send questions, comments and/or concerns to the Intercultural Center at email@example.com.

 Commuter parking is allowed in the following lots: